bats3c/ADCSPwn/README.md

 # ADCSPwn

-A tool to escalate privileges in an active directory network by coercing authenticate from machine accounts and relaying to the certificate service.
+A tool to escalate privileges in an active directory network by coercing authenticate from machine accounts (Petitpotam) and relaying to the certificate service.

 ## Usage